Kludex/mangum/docs/index.md

 - [azure-functions](https://github.com/Azure/azure-functions-python-library) - Required for Azure.
 - [boto3](https://github.com/boto/boto3) - Required for the AWS CLI commands.

-This can be installed with:
+These can be installed with:

 ```shell
 $ pip3 install mangum[full]